 The Venice Neighborhood Council will not hold “Saturday only” elections, ratifications or referendums.

-[Placeholder]

 Posting of agendas, meeting notices and Minutes

 The VNC Committee Chairs are responsible for posting agendas and meeting announcements for their committee meetings in accordance with the Brown Act and the Plan for Neighborhood Councils.